Activision Patents Pay-To-Win Matchmaker - Slashdot

 Nothing says horrible like a company who distances themselves from a patent they filed without ever actually implementing or selling the technology.

 So they target big-ego small-skill players?
-(Score:3)
+(Score:4, Interesting)

 I.e. the Dunning-Kruger sufferers of players, that are pretty bad by do not know that.
 Well, I predict they will make great business with that model, but quite a few players will find themselves disgusted and repulsed by these games.
 I certainly will very carefully check before I ever buy anything from the again.